mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 {% endhighlight %}

 <p class="sidenote-host"><small class="sidenote">[in reality V8's ICs are patchable callsites that call special runtime generated IC stubs, see <a href="http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html">this post</a> for more accurate analogy]</small> In the light of this observation it becomes clear that IC should be more akin to <code>Dictionary&lt;Shape, Function&gt;</code>: mapping shapes to accessor functions that should be executed IC is hit.
 Such IC representation would allow to optimize cases that were impossible to cover with a simplistic representation from the above (properties on the prototype chain, accessor properties and even ES6 proxy objects).</p>

+### Premonomorphic state

+Some ICs in V8 actually have so called _premonomorphic_ state between _unitialized_ and _monomorphic_.
+It exists to avoid compiling IC stubs for ICs that are only executed once.
+I decided to avoid discussing this state because it is a somewhat obscure implementation detail.

 # Final performance advice